Ultra-marginal Feature Importance: Learning from Data with Causal Guarantees: Abstract

 \section{Abstract}

 Scientists frequently prioritize learning from data rather than training the best possible model; however, research in machine learning often prioritizes the latter.
-The development of marginal feature importance methods, such as marginal contribution feature importance, attempts to break this trend by providing a useful framework for explaining relationships in data in an interpretable fashion.
-In this work, we generalize the framework of marginal contribution feature importance to improve performance with regards to detecting correlated interactions and reducing runtime.
-To do so, we consider "information subsets" of the set of features $F$ and show that our importance metric can be computed directly after applying fair representation learning methods from the AI fairness literature.
-The methods of optimal transport and linear regression are considered and explored experimentally for removing all the information of our feature of interest $f$ from the feature set $F$.
-Given these implementations, we show on real and simulated data that ultra marginal feature importance performs at least as well as marginal contribution feature importance, with substantially faster computation time and better performance in the presence of correlated interactions and unrelated features.
+Marginal contribution feature importance (MCI) was developed to break this trend by providing a useful framework for quantifying the relationships in data.
+In this work, we aim to improve upon the theoretical properties, performance, and runtime of MCI by introducing ultra-marginal feature importance (UMFI), which uses dependence removal techniques from the AI fairness literature as its foundation.
+We first propose axioms for feature importance methods that seek to explain the causal and associative relationships in data, and we prove that UMFI satisfies these axioms under basic assumptions.
+We then show on real and simulated data that UMFI performs better than MCI, especially in the presence of correlated interactions and unrelated features, while partially learning the structure of the causal graph and reducing the exponential runtime of MCI to super-linear.